johnnovak/RML-Amiga/docs/docs/games/c.md

 ## Cannon Fodder (CD32)

-- Extras compared to the origina: intro movie.
+- CD32 extras: intro movie.

-- Modified version by cd32.co.uk that replaces the MPEG intro with CDXL-format video (can be played on a standard CD32 without the rare FMV module).
+- Modified version by **cd32.co.uk** that replaces the MPEG intro with CDXL-format video (can be played on a standard CD32 without the rare FMV module).

 ## Captive